 Improve Content Preparation

-Taking encoding and packaging of content to one side, airlines must consider many other factors in preparing content for IFE.
+Aside from the efficiency benefits of using encoding and packaging tools built for digital content than physical media, airlines must consider many other factors in preparing content for IFE.
 Films must be screened and censored for reasons as far ranging as display of pork products on flights to or from Muslim-majority countries, to logos of rival airlines displayed on-screen.
 Accommodating passengers that speak multiple languages requires multi-language subtitling and closed captioning support.
 Until now, these tasks have often been carried out on a case-by-case basis creating a long and expensive workflow.

 Early adopters are already using secure cloud-based content processing services like castLabs’ Video Toolkit to simplify their content preparation workflow.
 Costs can be greatly reduced by taking on-premises hardware processing out of the equation.
-In addition to encryption, encoding, and packaging media assets for onboard delivery, Video Toolkit supports universal specifications that make it easier to create multi-version content, including region-specific subtitles and audio tracks.
+Video Toolkit also supports universal specifications that make it easier to create multi-version content, including region-specific subtitles and audio tracks.